From Artwork to Farm Work: Historic Latinx Sites in California

 McDonnell Hall (San Jose)

 First built in 1914, Our Lady of Guadalupe Catholic Mission Chapel (more commonly known as McDonnell Hall) was originally the home of the Saint Martin of Tours Catholic Parish in west San Jose.
-But as Latinos began moving to central California in the 1930s and ‘40s, a growing need for Spanish-speaking Catholic churches brought priest Father Donald McDonnell to the area.
+But as Latinx people began moving to central California in the 1930s and ‘40s, a growing need for Spanish-speaking Catholic churches brought priest Father Donald McDonnell to the area.

 In the early 1950s, McDonnell moved to Sal Si Puedes (“Get Out If You Can”) in East San Jose and soon after addressed the segregated barrio’s need for an easily accessible spiritual center.
 He purchased McDonnell Hall from the Saint Martin of Tours Catholic Parish and physically moved it to Sal Si Puedes.
 According to scholar and historic consultant to the Cesar Chavez Special Resource Study Ray Rast, “the building itself was sawed in half and loaded onto trucks” before being relocated to its new home.